nodejs/dynamic-modules/README.md

 ## Implementations

-* Experimental implementation work in v8 is in progress.
+An initial implementation in v8 has been developed at https://github.com/v8/v8/compare/master...guybedford:dynamic-modules, and is undergoing further review and feedback.
 Collaboration welcome.